Provisionally approved, subject to final GMC approval

 Patient Survey (PS)

-Patient Survey addresses issues, including behaviour of the doctor and effectiveness of the consultation, which are important to patients.
+The PS addresses issues, including the behaviour of the doctor and effectiveness of the consultation, which are important to patients.
 It is intended to assess the trainee’s performance in areas such as interpersonal skills, communication skills and professionalism by concentrating solely on their performance during one consultation.
-This is described in greater detail in appendix2.

 Audit Assessment Tool (AA)